 - Keep moisture in.
 Use a moisturizer regularly to help relieve itchy skin.
 Make sure your chosen moisturizer product doesn’t contain any fragrances, perfumes, or additives, which can be irritating.
 Storing your moisturizer in the fridge comes with an added cooling effect.

 - Use itch cream.
-Apply a topic anesthetic to the area that contains pramoxine—you should be able to find a variety of brands to choose from in your local drug store.
+Apply a topical anesthetic to the area that contains pramoxine—you should be able to find a variety of brands to choose from in your local drug store.

 And remember, if you're struggling to find relief, seeking the help of a dermatologist is key.
 These are the experts in all things skin and can help you figure out the root of your skin troubles and help get your itch under control.